987839088534212

 The need for travel nurses is continually growing across the U. S., but just because the need for nurses is widespread doesn’t mean the opportunities and experience will be the same across the board.

-When considering location, you need to know that pay and demand will change depending on where you go.
+When considering your travel nurse location, you need to keep in mind that pay and demand are going to change depending on where you go.

-Locations that have a higher cost of living will probably offer higher paying travel nurse positions.
+For example, locations that have a higher cost of living will probably offer higher-paying travel nurse positions.

-States that tend to have higher travel nurse salaries include:
+States that currently have higher travel nurse salaries include:

 • California